Raising the Bar of AI-generated Image Detection with CLIP: Introduction

 It is well known that each synthesis model leaves its own peculiar traces in all generated images, subtle traces that give rise to so called {\em artificial fingerprints}, that can be exploited for forensic analyses \cite{marra2019DoGAN, yu2019attributing}.
-This was first observed for methods based on generative adversarial networks (GAN) \cite{zhang2019detecting, durall2020watch} but holds with obvious differences for all generation approaches, including the more recent diffusion models (DM) \cite{corvi2023intriguing}.
+This phenomenon was first observed for methods based on generative adversarial networks (GAN) \cite{zhang2019detecting, durall2020watch} but holds, with obvious differences, for all generation approaches, including the more recent diffusion models (DM) \cite{corvi2023intriguing}.
 One of the main challenges for current forensic detectors is the ability to generalize to new and unseen generative methods.
-Indeed, the in-distribution (ID) scenario, with perfectly aligned training and test set, is rarely met in practice.
-Test images are often generated by new approaches, unseen architectures, or even known architectures re-trained under different conditions, all different flavors of the out-of-distribution (OOD) scenario.
-In addition, most of the times, images are downloaded from some social networks, where they undergo transformations such as compression and resizing (even multiple times), processes that tend to wash out the tiny traces so precious for detection.
+Indeed, the in-distribution (ID) scenario, with perfectly aligned training and test sets, is rarely met in practice.
+Test images are often generated by new approaches, unseen architectures, or even known architectures re-trained under different conditions, all representing different flavors of the out-of-distribution (OOD) scenario.
+Additionally, most images are downloaded from social networks, where they undergo transformations such as compression and resizing (sometimes multiple times), processes that tend to wash out the tiny traces so precious for detection.
 In \cite{wang2020cnn}, it is shown that training diversity and intense augmentation are crucial for generalization.
-A ResNet-50 detector is trained on a single but very diverse dataset of about 360k ProGAN images \cite{karras2018progressive}.
+A ResNet-50 detector is trained on a single but highly diverse dataset of about 360k ProGAN \cite{karras2018progressive} images.
 Results on OOD images generated by other GAN-based generators turned out to be surprisingly good.
-The authors themselves, however, suggest that structural similarities between GAN-based generators are the likely reason for such good performance.
+However, the authors themselves attribute this performance to the structural similarities between GAN-based generators.
 Indeed, results are not equally good on images generated by recent diffusion-based methods, which present somewhat different generation artifacts \cite{corvi2022detection}.